LazyKangeroo/Computer-Olympiad/README.md

 ## Olympiad Questions

-I will the questions later when they release it
+I will add the questions later when they release it
 * Feel free to add it yourself into the `main` branch

 ## Contributing